 Well, this is almost true.
-Since bartending is a gig that mostly depends on the tips, you may have to talk and listen to your customers.
-That does not mean that you have to take insults and harassments from the customers.
+Since bartending is a gig that mostly depends on tips, you may have to talk and listen to your customers.
+That does not mean that you have to take insults and harassment from the customers.

 Bartenders do not get tipped well.